-Our model is partially motivated by two specific birth-death models, \cite{Maruvka, Zanette}, and it is closely linked to them.
+Our model is partially motivated by two specific birth-death models, \cite{Maruvka, Zanette}.
 The model in \cite{Zanette} starts with one individual.
 At each time step a new individual is born and, moreover, an individual randomly chosen from the existing population dies with probability $\mu$.
 The population is divided into families, within which all individuals bear the same surname.
 Each newborn is assigned a new surname, so far not present in the population, with probability $\alpha$.
 With probability $1-\alpha$ an existing individual, chosen uniformly at random, gives their surname to the newborn.
 For $\mu=0$ the model reduces to Simon's model, \cite{SIMON1955}.
 The model in \cite{Maruvka} describes a population of individuals (species), each of which belongs to a family (genus).
-The process starts with a single individual.
+It starts with a single individual.
 At each time step an individual is chosen at random.
 This individual dies with probability $1-p$ and reproduces with probability $p$.
 The offspring belongs to the same family as its parent individual with probability $1-\alpha$, and \enquote{mutates} to form a new family with probability $\alpha$.

 In \cite{Deijfen10} a continuous-time network model was studied in which the vertex population evolves as a supercritical birth-death process.
 When a new vertex appears, an existing vertex connects to it at a rate which is a non-decreasing function of the fitness of the existing vertex.
 An existing vertex dies at a rate which, too, is non-decreasing in its fitness.
 The fitness of a vertex is its cumulative in-degree up to the present time, it takes into account current links and \enquote{ghost links} to meanwhile deceased vertices.
 Ghost links can model former contracts or expired communication channels.
 The author proved a similar phase transition between power law, exponential and intermediate regimes.
 For a corresponding model without ghost links they provided numerical simulations, but no rigorous calculations.
 Our model is based on the present in-degree, ghost links are excluded.